-So today I’m at my house in Downtown Houston ready to do a review of the Drano Max Gel Clog Remover – the runner-up product in the best drain cleaners.
-My aim is to see what the cleaner can do on a tough clog in my kitchen sink.
+So today, I’m at my house in Downtown Houston ready to do a review of the Drano Max Gel Clog Remover – the runner-up product in the best drain cleaners.
+I aim to see what the cleaner can do about a severe clog in my kitchen sink.

-Summary: Drano Max Gel will liquify even the toughest drain clogs in your plumbing or septic systems.
+Summary: Drano Max Gel will liquefy even the most challenging drain clogs in your plumbing or septic systems.
 This powerful drain cleaner will clean soap scum, hair, shampoo oil, organic matter, paper, & grease.
-It’s ultra-thick to move through standing water and its 100% biodegradable product.
+It’s ultra-thick to move through standing water, and it’s a 100% biodegradable product.

 So, I’ll go ahead.
-The label instruction recommends that I pour about a fifth of cleaner in this the container and allow it to sit in there for 15-30 minutes.
-It’s great for drains in the kitchen, laundry sinks, bathroom, lavatory, garbage disposals.
+The label instruction recommends that I pour about a fifth of cleaner in this container and allow it to sit in there for 15-30 minutes.
+It’s excellent for drains in the kitchen, laundry sinks, bathroom, lavatory, garbage disposals.
 Luckily, it’s also odorless, and not corrosive, and won’t leave any waste.
+See top drain cleaners.

-Needless to say, I’d tried to use boiling water, plungers, the vinegar, and baking soda but they didn’t remove the drain clog.
+I’d tried to use boiling water, plungers, vinegar, and baking soda, but they didn’t remove the drain clog.

 But the Drano Max Gel cleaner was first produced in 1923.
 So, you can guess that it has undergone numerous iterative improvements in safety and quality.
 However, the company also has other products such as Drano snake and Drano Aerosol Plunger.

-What make Drano Max Gel unique among all the drain cleaners include-:
+What makes Drano Max Gel unique among all the drain cleaners include-:

-- It has quick action time – which is about 15 to 30 minutes before you flush out the debris using warm water.
+- It has quick action time – about 15 to 30 minutes before you flush out the debris using warm water.

 Drain Test – Time it takes Bottle of water to drain

-To test the effectiveness of this Drano drain cleaner, we’ll time how long it takes to drain a pre-measured bottle of water before and after using the drain cleaner.
+To test this Drano drain cleaner’s effectiveness, we’ll time how long it takes to drain a pre-measured bottle of water before and after using the drain cleaner.
 So, let’s get started.
-I now pour the bottle of water (filled to the top line) while setting off the timer to check on time.
+I now pour the water (filled to the top line) while setting off the timer to check on time.